Volunteer as a Bright Lights Classroom Assistant

-In addition to volunteers skilled in working with children, Bright Lights needs assistants who have specific proficiencies, such as photography or technology, or who have a high interest in specific topics such as art, writing or drama.
+In addition to volunteers skilled in working with children, Bright Lights needs assistants who have specific proficiencies, such as photography or sewing, or who have a high level of interest in specific topics such as art, history or literature.

 Bright Lights welcomes students who have completed ninth grade, college students, and adults.
-On average, 240 assistants are needed each summer for the half-day classes, international program, and day camps.
-Most classes utilize two assistants and many assistants return from one year to the next.
+On average, 250 assistants are needed each summer for the half-day classes, international program, and full-day camps.
+Most classes utilize two assistants and many assistants return for several summers in a row.

 Not only do the Classroom Assistants contribute to the success of the classroom, but they will also: